 Intel Atom N270 advantages

-- Power consumption of this CPU is better.
+- Power consumption of the Atom N270 microprocessor is lower.

-The graphs below demonstrate the difference between Core Duo T2700 and Atom N270 most important features.
-These characteristics, as well as an IPC (instructions per cycle) number, determine how well a CPU performs.
+The charts below compare the most important characteristics of the Intel Celeron 1017U and Intel Atom N270 processors.
+These features, together with an IPC (instructions per cycle) number, determine how well a processor performs.
 The "Number of cores / threads" graph shows the number of cores (darker area).
-Lighter area on the graph corresponds to the number of extra threads, provided by Hyper-Threading technology.
+Lighter area on the graph represents the number of extra threads, provided by Hyper-Threading technology.
+Darker area on the "On-chip cache" graph is for the On-chip L2 cache.
+Lighter area is for the L3 cache cache.
+Although the L3 cache cache is usually larger than the On-chip L2 cache, it is always slower.

 The number of cores / threads